A guide for families of survivors of interpersonal violence

 During this critical time, your focus needs to be on supporting your student.
-It’s also important, however, to be sensitive to your own needs and emotions.
-When talking to your student, avoid taking on the role of detective, judge or jury.
 Your primary role is to provide support, not to "solve" the case.
-Asking for too many details can make the survivor think that you don’t believe her/him or may cause her/him to simply shut down.
+Asking for too many details can make the survivor think that you don’t believe them or may cause your student to simply shut down.
 Realize that “legal justice” and “emotional healing” are two different things; for many survivors, legal justice is not the primary goal.

-It’s okay to have doubts about what to say or how to react when your student tells you s/he has been sexually assaulted.
-It’s also important to recognize and honor your own needs, and accept that there will very likely be changes in your relationship with your student as s/he heals.
+It’s okay to have doubts about what to say or how to react when your student tells you they have been harmed.
+It’s also important to recognize and honor your own needs, and accept that there will very likely be changes in your relationship with your student as they heal.

 - Believe what your student tells you (even if they sometimes doubt themselves, their memories are vague, or if what they tell you sounds extreme).
 Don’t become frustrated if the story changes.
 The details will likely come out in bits and pieces.

-- Control your own emotions.
-Don’t panic.
-If you show great emotion, your student may find it harder to talk with you and may even feel guilty for upsetting you.
+- Don’t panic.
+If you don’t control your emotions, your student may find it harder to talk with you and may even feel guilty for upsetting you.
 Share your feelings, but make sure your feelings don’t overwhelm your student’s feelings.
 As a loved one of a survivor, you may have reactions of anger, sadness, and shame.
-Find a supportive person or counselor with whom you can share your strong feelings with so that your conversations with your student can focus on their needs.
+Find a supportive person or counselor with whom you can share your feelings with so that your conversations with your student can focus on their needs.

-- Try to separate the anger you may feel at your student for having broken any rules or using poor judgment from the anger that you feel at the abuser.
-The offender is the only one responsible for the assault.
+- Try to separate the anger you may feel at your student for having broken any rules from the anger that you feel towards the harm doer.
+The offender is the only one responsible for the assault/abuse.
 No matter how badly you need to vocalize your anger, don’t vent it on your student or other family members.

 - Recognize your student’s need for privacy.
-Her/his boundaries have been violated and reclaiming personal space is important.
-Respect the time and space it takes to heal after a sexual assault.
+Their boundaries have been violated and reclaiming personal space is important.
+Respect the time and space it takes to heal after violence.

 - Seek immediate professional help if your student displays any suicidal behaviors or if you are worried about their emotional or physical well-being.